enix/kube-image-keeper/README.md

 ## Installation

-1. Make sure that you have cert-managed installed.
+1. Make sure that you have cert-manager installed.
 If not, check its [installation page](https://cert-manager.io/docs/installation/) (it's fine to use the `kubectl apply` one-liner, and no further configuration is required).
 1. Install kuik's Helm chart from the [enix/helm-charts](https://github.com/enix/helm-charts) repository:

 ```bash